milaninayak123/devtinder/notes.md

 Not always effective – If queries don’t match the index fields properly, the index won’t be used.

 Can reduce performance if misused – Unnecessary or poorly chosen indexes can actually degrade performance.
+note: always take care of corner cases else that will be an oppurtunity for attackers.

+E13:
+REF, POPULATE AND THOUGHT PROCESS OF WRIITNG APIS